International Criminal Law

 Trefnydd: Dr Tara Smith

-International Criminal Law is a core module for students on the LLM In International Law (specialising in International Criminal Law & International Human Rights Law).
-It is a compulsory module for students on the LLM in Law and Criminology and the MA in Criminology and Law.
 This module will provide students with a balanced and thorough understanding of the fundamentals of International Criminal Law.
-It will take students through the evolution of modern International Criminal Law, the underlying policy and philosophical underpinnings, substantive international criminal law and substantive international criminal procedure.
-International Criminal Law will also engage in close examination of the leading international courts and tribunals and their work, without neglecting key decisions from domestic courts.
-In general terms, by the end of the course, students will emerge with a new, solid understanding of the evolution of International Criminal Law, its underlying principles and values, as well as many substantive rules.
+It will take students through the evolution of modern International Criminal Law, to and students will focus on the development and interpretation of the core international crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.
+This module will also engage students in a close examination of the legal, political and philosophical foundations of international criminal law by examining the work of key international criminal courts and tribunals.
+In general terms, by the end of the course, students will emerge with a solid understanding of the evolution of International Criminal Law, its underlying principles and values, as well as many substantive rules relating to the prosecution of the four core crimes.

-Students taking International Criminal Law will receive a balanced and thorough understanding of the fundamentals of International Criminal Law, with focus on individual criminal responsibility for international crimes.
-Students will examine the relevant laws and leading cases ranging from the judgements of the International Military Tribunals at Nuremberg and Tokyo to the explosion of jurisprudence that began with the ad hoc tribunals in the 1990s, but without neglecting cases such as Eichmann, Barbie and Calley from the ‘quiet’ period of the Cold War.
-They will develop a thorough understanding of the elements of Aggression, War Crimes, Crimes against Humanity and Genocide.
-Some time will be devoted to the International Law of Armed Conflict, which is essential for a complete understanding of the concept of War Crimes.
-This course will also provide instruction in fundamental principles underpinning International Criminal Law, such as the rights to fair trial and due process, and other essential concepts of justice such as the principles of legality (nullum crimen, nulla poena sine lege) and double-jeopardy (non bis in idem).
-Students will learn about the different forms of criminal responsibility as well as defences to crimes, jurisdiction and immunities that may prevent prosecution.
-It will be a balanced course, with the essential elements of history, theory, law and practice well covered.
-Students will be taught not just about the content of the rules, but also how to apply them, through examination of contemporary issues and situations of importance in International Law, and case studies.
+Students taking International Criminal Law will receive a balanced and thorough understanding of the fundamentals of International Criminal Law, which focuses on individual criminal responsibility for international crimes.
+Students will examine relevant laws and leading cases ranging from the judgments of the International Military Tribunals at Nuremberg and Tokyo to the explosion of jurisprudence that began with the ad hoc tribunals in the 1990s responding to the commission of international crimes in the former Yugoslavia and Rwanda.
+Students will develop a thorough understanding of the four core crimes, namely genocide, crimes against humanity, war crimes and the crime of aggression.
+Some time will be devoted to the the laws of armed conflict, which is essential for a complete understanding of the concept of war crimes.
+Students will be taught not just about the content of the rules, but also how to apply them, through examination of contemporary issues and situations of importance in international law, and case studies.
 The approach taken in the course encourages critical thinking and reflection, as well the development of a global perspective.

-As this course is open to MA students as well as LLM students, the content of the course may need to be adjusted depending on the level of legal background of the students.
+As this course is open to MA students as well as LLM students, the content of the course may need to be adjusted depending on the legal background of the students in the class in any given year.

-Master the foundational concepts, principles and fundamental rules of International Criminal Law, and be able to put these into the context of contemporary international challenges.
+Master the foundational concepts, principles, fundamental rules and core crimes in the field of international criminal law, and be able to apply these in the context of contemporary international challenges.

 Engage directly with primary legal materials as well as advanced scholarly works, and be able to assess critically leading decisions of international courts and tribunals, and the contribution that these decisions have made.